CompNet/Pang/README.md

 * a jar file that can be run from the command line.
 Actually, this version can be use with gSpan, but not with cgSpan.
 * a source code.
 The installation of this version is more complicated, but it allows to use cgSpan.
 You can find the instructions [here](https://www.philippe-fournier-viger.com/spmf/how_to_install.php).

-In order to use Pang, you need to unzip the datasets in each folder of the `data` folder.
+In order to use Pang, you need to unzip each dataset in its own folder in the `data` folder.

 # Use
 We provide two scripts to use Pang: